We all know that writing quality content takes time. Have you ever written a solid blog post in 30 minutes or less?

 - Let Bramework’s AI pull up similar headlines that are popular

 BONUS TIP: Check out the SEO analyzer on the right side of this image below for additional help!
 It will help make sure you have your primary keyword in the title along with other helpful tips as you write.

 Want to Get More Clicks on Your Blog Posts?

 Generate FREE blog titles that catch visitors’ attention and make them want to click through to read more.

 Outlining your blog is a core component of your content journey.
 Remember the goal: to educate your audience.

 When you’re trying to write a blog post in 30 minutes or less, an outline is important.
 This may feel like a daunting task for content writers because it truly means you are putting the bones into to your article.
 Not to fear, we have a simple strategy to follow, along with some tips.

 If you are using the Bramework blog builder, this step is completed for you!
-The tool has a built-in blog composer that allows you to simply fill in the fields with your content.
+The tool has a built-in blog outline generator that generates multiple outlines in seconds.
 (I tried to tell you we make it easy on you.)

-If you aren’t using the Bramework blog builder, here are the core componenets of your blog outline:
+If you aren’t using the Bramework blog builder, here are the core components of your blog outline: